 7. Transcendental Meditation

-The different types of meditation and their benefits will allow us to find the one that best suits our tastes.
-As in everything, in meditation we should feel comfortable and motivated enough to practice every day.
-With time and practice, the results will come.
+The different types of meditation and their benefits will allow us to choose the one that best suits our tastes and needs.
+As in any other practice, meditation requires us to feel comfortable and sufficiently motivated to practise it every day.
+Over time, you will create a habit and the results will start to be seen.